carmenpmoreno/fairfax-m4-your-calls-app/README.md

          - Example: REACT_APP_SKEY=xoxp-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-In “Your Calls 2.0” we add new funcionalities on the Single Page Application, in order to use it to make business decissions:
+In “Your Calls 2.0” we add new funcionalities on the Single Page Application, in order to use it to make business decisions:

 ## Project objectives: “Your Calls 2.0”